jmmolina113/SPHINX/README.md

 on how updates are prepared, see [`RELEASE_SYNC.md`](RELEASE_SYNC.md) for the update boundary and release policy.

-I built SPHINX around a simple research habit: make the numerical choices explicit, keep the solver honest about what it has actually tested, and leave enough of a trail that another person can follow.
-Research software tends to grow a small bureaucracy of defaults, warnings, and mysterious checkboxes, so the project tries to keep that bureaucracy legible.
-It is meant to be used, questioned, and improved.
-That is generally more useful than admiring it as a black box.

 ## Download MATLAB or Python

 The [GitHub Releases page](https://github.com/jmmolina113/SPHINX/releases) has